chris-pearce/scally/components/README.md

 ## What are they?

-Components are the discrete custom elements of a User Interface (UI) that enclose specific semantics and styling, they also make up the bulk of a UI.
+Components are the discrete custom elements of a UI that enclose specific semantics and styling, they also make up the bulk of a UI.
 Some examples:

 - [Button](_button.scss)
 - Pagination